 If it is found that real estate taxes have not been paid, the application will not be accepted.
 If you are unsure if your payments are up-to-date, please contact the County Treasurer.

-Due to COVDID-19, and in order to help applicants complete as many transactions as possible remotely, the JCC Board of Supervisors has waived all credit card and e-check convenience charges through June 30, 2020.
+In response to COVID-19, the JCC Board of Supervisors has waived all credit card and e-check convenience charges through June 30, 2021.

 Board of Zoning Appeals